Puneeth-n/epazote/README.md

 ### services -Actions - emoji (string)
 ``emoji`` [Unicode](https://en.wikipedia.org/wiki/Unicode) characters
-to be used in the subject, example: ``emoji: 1F4A9-1F621`` if set to ``0`` no emoji will be use.
+to be used in the subject, example: ``emoji: 1F4A9-1F621``.
+If services are OK they will use the first ``1F4A9`` if not they will use ``1F621``, if set to ``0`` no emoji will be used.
 The idea behind using unicode/emoji is to cough attention faster and not just ignore the email thinking is spam.

 ## services - Test